It is estimated that 75% of people land their jobs through networking. Employers fill positions with people they know or are referred by colleagues.

 The Informational Interview

-- Contact that person and ask if you can meet with them for about 20 minutes.
-Find out if it would be best to talk in person, on the phone, or via email.
+- Contact that person and ask if you can meet with them for 20 minutes.
+Find out if it would be best to talk in person, on the phone.
+Email can be an option, but try to have that be the last resort.
+You will have a greater dialogue and discussion in person or over the phone.

 - Do your research.
-Use Google and LinkedIn.
-The more you know about your contact's position and organization the more you will be able to key in on questions that you can only get answers to through a personal contact.
-Those who you meet with are likely to be busy—make the time you spend with them worthwhile to them and to you.
-Most people love to provide advice making them feel knowledgeable, helpful, and important.
+Use Handshake, Google and LinkedIn.
+The more you know about your contact's position and organization the more you will be able to develop questions that go beyond what you can find online.

 - Never ask for a job.
 This is one of the most important rules of networking.
-Instead ask for information.
+Ask only for information.
 If the person you are interviewing knows of a job, and you have made a good impression, they are likely to tell you about the position without you needing to ask.
+However, never assume that will be a result of the informational interview.

 Informational Interview Example Questions